Warnings for Skyla

 Pelvic Inflammatory Disease (PID)

 Skyla is contraindicated in the presence of known or suspected PID or in women with a history of PID unless there has been a subsequent intrauterine pregnancy [see CONTRAINDICATIONS].
-IUDs have been associated with an increased risk of PID, most likely due to organisms being introduced into the uterus during insertion.1 In clinical trials, PID was observed in 0.4% of women overall and occurred more frequently within the first year and most often within the first month after insertion of Skyla.
+IUDs have been associated with an increased risk of PID, most likely due to organisms being introduced into the uterus during insertion.
+In clinical trials, PID was observed in 0.4% of women overall and occurred more frequently within the first year and most often within the first month after insertion of Skyla.

-Asymptomatic PID
+Subclinical PID

 PID may be asymptomatic but still result in tubal damage and its sequelae.

-Treatment of PID
+Treatment Of PID

 Actinomycosis